so-okada/noshow/README.md

 This application "noshow" provides a simple analyzer for attendance reports of Microsoft 365 teams meetings.
 We use python3 scripts.
 This project is not affiliated with Microsoft.

+note: this repo has been outdated and archived.

 ## Setup

 * Install pandas and dateutil.